loOong-Cheng/atmt/README.md

-# atmt code base
-Materials for the first assignment of "Advanced Techniques of Machine Translation".
-Please refer to the assignment sheet for instructions on how to use the toolkit.
+# Improvement of a low-resource machine translation system.
+Adapted from course assignement offered at University of Zurich.

-The toolkit is based on [this implementation](https://github.com/demelin/nmt_toolkit).
+The toolkit used is based on [this implementation](https://github.com/demelin/nmt_toolkit).

 # Environment Setup